Can You Sue for Elder Financial Abuse?

 Unlike physical abuse, elder financial abuse is not always easy to detect.
 But there are some common warning signs in a financial situation that should raise concerns:

-- Evidence of forgery on the elderly person’s checkbooks, estate planning documents, or other important papers.
+- Evidence of forgery in the elderly person’s checkbooks or estate planning documents

-- Changes to the estate plan documents at a time when the older person had questionable capacity or after a diagnosis of Alzheimer’s or dementia.
+- Changes to the estate plan documents at a time when the older person had questionable capacity or after a diagnosis of dementia

 “Ask if they have an estate plan and, if they do, ask for a copy of it.
 Ask if they’ve changed it or if anyone has pressured them to change it.
 People don’t like to talk about these things, but it’s really important to do so — no matter what your age.”